umed-hotamov/C_bmstu/README.md

 # C

 This repository represents university labs of **C programming language** course.
-Course also includes implementation of unit testing using bash scripts.
+Course also includes unit testing using bash.

 ## sem 1